KuphJr/Adapter.js/README.md

 ### Solution

 Adapter.js seeks to solve the problems currently facing external adapters by becoming the universal external adapter.
-Adapter.js can fetch data from any API or website, then securely process data using custom JavaScript provided by users.
-In a Chainlink request to the external adapter, users can provide custom code as a string or reference a JavaScript file hosted on IPFS.
+Adapter.js can securely execute user-provided Node.js code.
+This means it can fetch data from any API or website, even performing multiple HTTP requests simultaneously, and perform any off-chain computation.
+In a Chainlink request, users can provide custom code as a string, use a JavaScript file hosted on IPFS or use private JavaScript code uploaded to the external adapter's database.

-In addition, Adapter.js can securely access web resources which require authentication by allowing users to upload headers containing private keys to the external adapter’s database.
-These custom headers are only able to be used in data requests initiated by an approved smart contract address.
+In addition, Adapter.js can securely store private variables which can be referenced when the user-provided JavaScript code is executed.
+Users can securely share private variables or propriety JavaScript code with the external adapter prior to making an on-chain request.
+This allows users to maintain privacy for proprietary JavaScript code, API keys or other sensitive data as they are only shared with the external adapter and never exposed on-chain.
+The code and variables are cached in the external adapter's database and are only able to be used in requests initiated by authorized smart contract addresses.
+This is achieved by including a reference ID in the on-chain request which refers to the cached private data.
+The Chainlink node then verifies the contract address that initiated the request and the external adapter fetches the referenced private data for the smart contract and executes the request.

-Adapter.js is open source and is being developed such that any Chainlink node operator can run their own independent instance of the external adapter.
+Adapter.js is open source and is being developed such that any Chainlink node operator can run their own independent instance of the external adapter on any function-as-a-service (FaaS) platform.
 To achieve decentralization, smart contract developers can then make requests to many nodes which host an instance of the adapter.
 Consensus can be reached on-chain by comparing the resulting data provided by each node.

 ## How to Use

+**The simulator is not currently operational as it is being updated to accommodate v0.2.0.**

 Use the tool at [adapterjs.link/simulator.html](https://adapterjs.link/simulator.html) to simulate making a request to the external adapter.
 Then, click *"Generate Code"* to automatically generate the required Solidity code to make the Chainlink request on-chain.
 Swap out the Chainlink oracle address and job id to send the request to a different Chainlink node which hosts Adapter.js.
 Check out [adapterjs.link/documentation.html](https://adapterjs.link/documentation.html) for more in-depth documentation about working with Adapter.js

 ## Current Status

-Adapter.js is currently hosted on an independent Chainlink node for the Mumbai Polygon testnet.
+Adapter.js v0.2.0 is currently hosted on an independent Chainlink node for the Mumbai Polygon testnet.
 However, any Chainlink node operator can host the external adapter themselves for any Chainlink-supported blockchain.
 As more node operators host Adapter.js, this list will be updated.

 ### **Blockchain:** Mumbai

-**Oracle Address:** 0xa8E22A742d39b13D54df6A912FCC7b8E71dFAFE0
+**Oracle Address:** 0xAC442d76EeC61518D2112eeB67620Cbf05D6f746
-- **Job ID for returning uint256:** 9d8c783d0b9645958697b880fd823137
+- **Job ID for returning uint256:** 565a9e4dfc924a4e90259ee137395d29
-- **Job ID for job returning int256:** fe689d575d904580b454415399713c01
+- **Job ID for job returning int256:** b8cf82ffef40-4bfea9714f4dcf5b3ab3
-- **Job ID for job returning bool:** 84a2d337e80c4f61bab7aff465666adc
+- **Job ID for job returning bool:** fc6aa15e389e469cbf70dfa01b19b330
-- **Job ID for job returning bytes32:** 1302aee4e8604b36830c801e613d8082
+- **Job ID for job returning bytes32:** 32c633b7958f41c197a11621c2425ba5

+**Operator Address:** Coming soon!
+- **Job ID for job returning string:** Coming soon!
+- **Job ID for job returning bytes:** Coming soon!

 ## Contact